Lombiq/Hastlayer-SDK/Docs/GettingStarted.md

 To begin working with Hastlayer you'll need the following:

 - The SDK and Hardware Framework repositories cloned.
-- Access to Hastlayer Remote Services, which does the actual .NET to hardware transformation.
-Evaluation, academic and personal access is currently free and you can sign up on [hastlayer.com](https://hastlayer.com).
 - A compatible FPGA board.
 You have the following options here:
   - For simpler workloads and testing: The [Nexys A7 (formerly known as Nexys 4 DDR)](https://store.digilentinc.com/nexys-a7-fpga-trainer-board-recommended-for-ece-curriculum/) board (which is **NOT** the same as the non-DDR Nexys 4, be sure to purchase the linked board!) is suitable.
 The **Nexys A7-100T** version is required.
 Note that this is a relatively low-end development board that can't fit huge algorithms and it only supports slow communication channels.
 So with this board Hastlayer is only suitable for simpler algorithms that only need to exchange small amount of data.
   - For academic workloads: Microsoft's FPGA platform, [Project Catapult](https://www.microsoft.com/en-us/research/project/project-catapult/) is supported too, which offers high-end hardware.
 You'll need to apply for a cloud Catapult node via the [Project Catapult Academic Program](https://www.microsoft.com/en-us/research/academic-program/project-catapult-academic-program/).
 Be sure to [let us know](https://hastlayer.com/contact) if you'd like to use Catapult and we'll help you get going.